Gunnar Peterson: Author, videos and business products

 Through his own fitness product development company, Outside Shot, Peterson created The Bottom Line, a body exercise machine, The RAC, an accessory that incorporates weighted upper body work with Spinning, and Hoop Hands, a basketball-specific resistance training aid.

 In 2017, Peterson was hired as a celebrity trainer to promote telepresence fitness instruction offered by a Maryland-based company.

 Personal life

 He is divorced from Janet Crown, daughter of billionaire Lester Crown and granddaughter of Junius Myer Schine.
 The couple had three children.
+He then married Jessica Friedman and had 2 more children before taking his personal training career and newly completed family to Nashville, TN.